 Past recipients have included Robyn Williams, John Pilger, Bob Hawke, Caroline Jones and David Marr.

-Click this link for more information on the Media Peace Awards. and 2014 winners
+Click this link for more information on the UN Day Media Awards and Recent winners.

 This guide is structured to develop and strengthen skills in comfortable and achievable steps.
 Because two great scarcities in media are time and space, decide your Conflict Resolution priorities early.
 Below are tools, not rules.
 Choose which of the tools will be the most relevant for your story.